 Seven to 12 pounds of affectionate fluff ball, the Bichon Frise is happiest when it’s cuddling.
 This dog breed for retirees loves to play, but they’re also content to share a couch.
 A Bichon is a good choice if you spend a lot of time with grandchildren because they’re great with kids.
 They respond well to training, and they’re content with a daily 30-minute walk and some playtime.

 Their fluffy white coat requires frequent baths, but they shed very little.
-They’re less likely to trigger allergies, but they do need to see the groomer every one to two months.
+They’re less likely to trigger allergic reactions, but they still need to see the groomer every 1 to 2 months.

 Most 55+ communities allow pets.
 However, pet policies vary widely between communities.
 Restrictions could include breed limitations due to insurance policies or local regulations, as well as limits on the number of pets per household—typically one or two.